MohiteRohit/GoKapture_Assignment/README.md

 Tech Stack:
 Next.js: For server-side rendering and optimized performance.

 React: As the frontend framework.

-Tailwind CSS: For styling and UI design.
+Tailwind CSS: For styling and UI design
+.
 zustand: For state management.

 file-saver: For exporting files.